 While there is uncertainty as to what the final law will look like, one thing is clear: act quickly to maximise the protection of your intellectual property.
 Trade mark owners who establish rights under the current system, whereby a Declaration of Ownership is registered and published as a Cautionary Notice, will be afforded continued protection for three years when the law comes into force.
 This will help prevent third parties looking to piggy-back on brands by getting in first under the new legislation.

 Myanmar is certainly a hub of opportunity and its dedication to legal reform is commendable.
 Trade sanctions continue to be lifted, multinational organisations such as Coca Cola have entered the marketplace and neighbouring countries are taking an active role in Myanmar’s development to ensure they are in the best position for long-term investment.

 We at Baldwins have our finger on Myanmar’s quickening pulse.
 If you are interested in pursuing the exciting prospects come and have a chat.
 Our experts are here to assist in your journey.

-This article was written with assistance from Lucy Hopman
+This article was written by Sue Ironside and Lucy Hopman